 Like many other animals, once an insect has found its mate using sound, sight, and smell, it may have to undertake a courtship display to win the female over.

 Many species of butterflies go through courtship displays.
 The female Arctic grayling, once they have met using pheromones and sight, will sit on the ground facing the male.
 The male will open and close his wings several times before clasping the female antennae.

 The antennae transfer scented scales called androconia from the male’s wings to her olfactory receptors.
 This stimulates the female to mate.
 The androconia are different from the original pheromone released by the female to attract the male.

 How Do Nocturnal Insects Find Mates?

 Nocturnal insects cannot rely on sight and color to find a mate like daytime insects unless they are bioluminescent.
-Glow-worms is the common name for various groups of insect larvae.
+Glow-worms are the common name for various groups of insect larvae.
 Although still at an early stage, the larva does reach maturity.
 They lay in the grass at night, and their abdomen shines brightly with a luminous glow.

 Although the female is at a larvae stage, the male is a mature beetle.
 The beetles fly around, and when they see the luminous greenish-yellow abdomen of the larvae, they will fly down to mate.

 Fireflies produce light in an organ on the underside.
 Males will flash lights while flying.
 When mating, they use a specific sequence of flashing lights.
 Males will flash every six seconds before waiting for a flash from the females.
-If a female is present and wants to mate, they will twist their abdomen towards the male, flashing back after one to two seconds.
+If a female is present and wants to mate, they twist their abdomen towards the male, flashing back after one to two seconds.
 This will continue until the male reaches the female.